leinad5991/Simplex3D/README.md

 # Simplex3D
-3D Simplex method with maya vi on python for the Lecture Hu
+3D Simplex method with Maya vi on Python for the Lecture

-Hobo bara

-kuru

-yosto